aksaryan/cakephp-dynamic-menu/README.md

 # cakephp-dynamic-menu
-Dynamic Fronend Menu creation using the CMS page information from DB
+Dynamic Front end Menu creation using the CMS page information from DB